 Tests that can aid in the diagnosis of TOF are:

 Treatment of TOF requires surgery.
-This is usually done within the first few months of life.
-The surgery includes closing the ventricular septal defect and enlarging the pulmonary valve.
-According to the Children’s Hospital of Philadelphia, if doctors cannot perform a complete repair, a temporary repair will be done until a complete surgery is possible.
+This usually occurs within the first few months of life.
+The surgery includes closing the VSD and enlarging the pulmonary valve.
+According to the Children’s Hospital of Philadelphia, if doctors can’t perform a complete repair, they’ll perform a temporary repair until a complete surgery is possible.

-Left untreated, TOF can cause problems with heart rhythms, developmental delays, and seizures.
+If TOF is left untreated, it can cause problems with heart rhythms, developmental delays, and seizures.
 If the condition is never fixed, which is rare, it typically causes death by the age of 20 years old.
-Usually the condition is caught early on and surgery is performed to correct the problem.
+Usually, a doctor will notice the condition early on and perform surgery to correct the problem.

-Once surgery is performed, an individual will need to see a cardiologist for the rest of his or her life.
+After having surgery for TOF, a person will need to see a cardiologist for the rest of their life.
 A cardiologist will perform regular follow-up exams and consult with the person’s primary care physician on any medications or health problems that are present.
 Some people who have surgery for TOF develop heart problems as time goes on, which makes consistent and continuous care important.

-Sometimes individuals who have been treated for TOF will need to limit their exercise.
+Sometimes people with TOF need to limit their exercise.
 Talk with your doctor about whether this is necessary.
-If you really want to be physically active, ask your doctor what would be a safe activity for you.
+If you want to be physically active, ask your doctor what would be a safe activity for you.

 Take any medication your doctor prescribes as necessary.
-If you start to take any other medications or supplements, let your doctor know in order to avoid any adverse interactions or effects.
+If you start to take any other medications or supplements, let your doctor know so you can avoid any adverse interactions or effects.

-You can still lead a normal and productive life if you have been treated for TOF.
-Seeing your doctor regularly will help catch any problems before they become serious and ensure you are staying healthy.
+You can still lead a normal and productive life if you have TOF.
+Seeing your doctor regularly will help catch any problems before they become serious and ensure you’re staying healthy.